-The property was unoccupied however floors were covered throughout and no access was available to the flooring.

-Inspection of the roof space was limited by the presence of insulation material.
+The property was fully furnished and all floors were covered.
+In addition cupboards and the garage were filled with stored items.
+Inspection of the roof space was limited by the presence of insulation material and redundant water tanks.
 All unseen areas are assumed to be free from defect.